stephens2424/park-and-ride-maps/README.markdown

 This web application uses Google Maps APIs to provide park and ride directions.
 You enter an origin and destination and the application looks for a good place to park and switch to public transportation.

 The data sources and searching could use some work, and I'm sure you can find some bugs, but this is just a little weekend project for now.
-I hope to make it snazzy with some options in the future.
+I hope to make it snazzy with some options in the future. (e.g. a server side component to perform "Place Adds" on the Google Places API).

 # Try it out